Constraint satisfaction problems for reducts of homogeneous graphs: Preliminaries

 \subsection{Constraint satisfaction problems}

-For a relational signature $\tau$, a first-order $\tau$-formula is called \emph{primitive positive} (or short \emph{pp}) if it is of the form where the $\psi_i$ are \emph{atomic}, i.e., of the form $y_1=y_2$ or $R(y_1,\dots,y_k)$ for a $k$-ary relation symbol $R \in \tau$ and not necessarily distinct variables $y_i$.
+For a relational signature $\tau$, a first-order $\tau$-formula is called \emph{primitive positive} (or \emph{pp} for short) if it is of the form where the $\psi_i$ are \emph{atomic}, i.e., of the form $y_1=y_2$ or $R(y_1,\dots,y_k)$ for a $k$-ary relation symbol $R \in \tau$ and not necessarily distinct variables $y_i$.

 Let $\Gamma$ be a structure with a finite relational signature $\tau$.
 The \emph{constraint satisfaction problem for $\Gamma$}, denoted by $\Csp(\Gamma)$, is the computational problem of deciding for a given primitive positive (pp-) $\tau$-sentence $\phi$ whether $\phi$ is true in $\Gamma$.
 The following lemma has been first stated in~\cite{JeavonsClosure} for finite domain structures $\Gamma$ only, but the proof there also works for arbitrary infinite structures.